Money (novel)

 Money: A Suicide Note is a 1984 novel by Martin Amis.
+It follows John Self, an advertising director whose hedonism and compulsive spending propel a chaotic transatlantic film project and a personal unravelling.
+Contemporary and later critics have frequently read the book as a sharp satire of 1980s consumer culture and media spectacle.

-In 2005, Time included the novel in its "100 best English-language novels from 1923 to the present".
+In 2005, Time included the novel in its "100 best English-language novels from 1923 to the present."
 The novel is based on Amis's experience as a script writer on the feature film Saturn 3, a Kirk Douglas vehicle.
 The novel was dramatised by the BBC in 2010.

 Plot summary

-Money tells the story of, and is narrated by, John Self, a successful director of adverts who is invited to New York City by Fielding Goodney, a film producer, to shoot his first film.
-Self is an archetypal hedonist and slob; he is usually drunk, an avid consumer of pornography and prostitutes, eats too much and, above all, spends too much, encouraged by Goodney.
+Money tells the story of, and is narrated by, John Self, a successful director of commercials who is invited to New York City by Fielding Goodney, a film producer, to shoot his first film.
+Self is an archetypal hedonist and slob: he is usually drunk, and an avid consumer of pornography and prostitutes; he eats too much; above all, encouraged by Goodney, he spends too much.

-The actors in the film, which Self originally titles Good Money but which he eventually wants to rename Bad Money, all have some kind of emotional issue which clashes with fellow cast members and with their roles — the principal casting having already been done by Goodney.
-As examples: the strict Christian Spunk Davis (whose name is intentionally unfortunate) is asked to play a drugs pusher; the ageing hardman Lorne Guyland has to be physically assaulted; the motherly Caduta Massi, who is insecure about her body, is asked to appear in a sex scene with Lorne, whom she detests.
+The actors in the film, which Self originally titles Good Money but which he eventually wants to rename Bad Money, all have emotional issues that cause them to clash with each other and with their roles.
+For example, the strict Christian Spunk Davis is asked to play a drugs pusher; the ageing hardman Lorne Guyland has to be physically assaulted; the motherly Caduta Massi, who is insecure about her body, is asked to appear in a sex scene with Lorne, whom she detests.

-While in New York, Self is stalked by "Frank the Phone", a menacing misfit who threatens him over a series of telephone conversations, apparently because Self personifies the success Frank was unable to attain.
-Self is not frightened of Frank, even when he is beaten by him while on an alcoholic bender.
-(Self, characteristically, is unable to remember how he was attacked.)
+While Self is in New York he is stalked by "Frank the Phone", a menacing misfit who threatens him over a series of telephone conversations, apparently because Self personifies the success that Frank has been unable to attain.
+Self is not frightened of Frank, even after Frank beats him up during an alcoholic bender.
+Self, characteristically, is unable to remember how he was attacked.
 Towards the end of the book Self arranges to meet Frank for a showdown, which is the beginning of the novel's shocking denouement.
-Money is similar to Amis's five-years-later London Fields in having a major plot twist.
+Money is similar to Amis's later novel London Fields in having a major plot twist.

 Self returns to London before filming begins, revealing more of his humble origins, his landlord father Barry (who makes his contempt for his son clear by invoicing him for every penny spent on his upbringing) and pub doorman Fat Vince.
-Self discovers that his London girlfriend, Selina, is having an affair with Ossie Twain, while Self is likewise attracted to Twain's wife in New York, Martina.
-This increases Self's psychosis and makes his final downfall even more brutal.
+Self discovers that his London girlfriend, Selina, is having an affair with Ossie Twain, while Self is attracted to Martina, Twain's wife in New York.
+This increases Self's psychosis and makes his downfall even more brutal.